kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

       post-commit review using a "flag" as a reminder that something needs to be addressed

-- As usual for all the post-commit review, the author should:
+- Just like for pre-commit reviews, the author should:
   - Address the comments as soon as possible
   - Close the conversation on GH, marking them as resolved or engage in discussion